MS-Cloud-Experts/Plur-e-Docs/Documentations/Sales-Module-Documentation/Plur-e-Sales-Manual.md

   - Sales-related permissions in Business Central
   - Be listed in the Salespeople/Purchasers window

+**IMPORTANT NOTES**

+- All document types follow similar attachment and printing procedures
+- Verification in Business Central is required for all transactions
+- Payment batch configuration is essential for processing payments

 ## **2. SALES ORDERS**

 ###**Creating Sales Order with Partial Shipment**